-Why?
-Well in my experience as a divorce solicitor some parents pay too much in child maintenance and others don’t pay enough.
+In my experience as a Manchester divorce solicitor some parents pay too much in child maintenance and others don’t pay enough.
 It is important to get the balance right.
 It can be hard to agree on the right level of child maintenance once a shared care arrangement is in place or once the first child maintenance payment has been made.
-That’s why it is important to get legal advice before plans are drawn up.
+That’s why it is important to get legal advice from a solicitor before plans are drawn up.

 What is ‘shared care’ of children?

 Shared care is as individual as families.
 It is a question of what works for a particular family.
-As a divorce solicitor I have seen some families agree on:
+I have seen some families agree on:

 - Sharing an au pair or nanny so that the child care support moves with the children to provide continuity;

 - A week on, week off schedule so the children spend a week with each parent;

 - A day on, day off schedule so the children never spend more than a day away from each parent, save for holidays.